zakkolar/io.zak/_posts/2019-08-18-sliding-new-activities-into-google-slides.md

 ##### Locking objects down

 Any text (other than placeholders - see below), images, or other elements you add to a master layout will be locked to the page.
 This means that students can't move or edit these particular objects.
-This is useful for backgrounds, instructions, targets for dragging, and other elements you don't want students to move, edit, or delete.
+This is useful for backgrounds, instructions, targets for dragging, and other elements you don't want students to interact with.
 Don't include items you'd like students to be able to manipulate in the master.

 You can add these locked items to your master layout the same way you would add items to a normal slide with the toolbars and menus at the top of the screen: